Yuan3.0 Ultra: A Trillion-Parameter Enterprise-Oriented MoE LLM: Pre-training of Yuan3.0 Ultra Base model with LAEP

 We applied LAEP to a 103-layer MoE model containing 1515 billion parameters.
 After pruning, the number of model layers remains unaltered, whereas the total parameter count is reduced to 1010B, representing an 33.3\% reduction in parameters.
 This parameter optimization not only effectively alleviates the memory consumption during the pre-training phase, but also reduces the memory requirements for subsequent deployment, thereby enhancing the model's practical applicability.
-The resulting model is trained from scratch on a corpus of 1.08 trillion tokens.
-Further details on the training data are available in Appendix \ref{app: dataset}.
+Details on the training data are available in Appendix \ref{app: dataset}.

 As shown in Table \ref{tab:perf1010B}, the training efficiency of the model demonstrates a significant improvement after applying LAEP.
-Overall computational performance increases from 62.14 TFlops per GPU to 92.6 TFlops per GPU, representing a 48.3\% enhancement in training performance.
+Overall computational performance increases from 62.14 TFlops per GPU to 92.6 TFlops per GPU, representing a 49\% enhancement in training performance.
 Of these improvements, model pruning accounts for 32.4\%, while expert rearrangement contributes 15.9\%.
 Additionally, we compare the pre-training performance when utilizing an auxiliary loss.
 Notably, we employ a relatively large auxiliary loss coefficient of 0.01 to ensure near-ideal load balancing.
-For an analysis of the coefficient's impact on load balancing, please refer to Figure 4 in Appendix \ref{app: mixtral}.
+For an analysis of the coefficient's impact on load balancing, please refer to Figure \ref{fig:maxmin}.
 The incorporation of the auxiliary load-balancing loss enhances training performance by 30.1\%, which remains 12.7\% lower than the result achieved by the proposed LAEP method.
-For the purpose of conducting a more comprehensive comparative study, additional experiments are designed: a 1142B model is tested under the condition where the number of experts per layer is uniformly set to 48 (while keeping the number of experts the same as the maximum number of experts that after applying LAEP on the 1515B model), and the auxiliary loss of DeepSeek-V3 is adopted in this experimental setup.
-The results of this control experiment demonstrate that the LAEP method still enables a 9.3\% increase in training performance and an 11.6\% reduction in the number of parameters, further verifying the effectiveness and superiority of the LAEP method in optimizing model performance and reducing parameter complexity.